asoplata/maurice-2004/README.md

 7. Use the command `cd` to Change Directory into where you've downloaded this model.
 8. Run the command `nrnivmodl`.
 It should spit out a bunch of text and create a bunch of compiled files in a folder called `x86_64`.
 This is it compiling the mechanisms, but not the sim code itself.
-9. If you want to run the original model code, run `nrngui mosinit.hoc`, or if you want to run the native Python implementation, run `nrniv init.py`.
+9. If you want to run the original NEURON/hoc model code, run `nrngui mosinit.hoc`.
+If you want to run my native Python implementation, run `nrniv init.py`.
+If you want to run my NetPyNE single-simulation implementation, run `pip install netpyne` followed by `python netpyne_init.py`.

 ### SCC Cluster / NetPyNE